Green-Software-Foundation/sci-otel/assembly/topics/1/deliberate/r3/deliberate-r3-synthesis.md

 ## Where the Group Stands

 Ratings rose slightly compared to Round 2, and most feedback again refined specific wording rather than rejected the overall shape.
 Sixteen of the seventeen participants found this round's text acceptable, and fifteen rated it strongly.

-The one rating that stands out is also the one that matters most.
-It fell compared to last round, and not because of noise.
-It reflects an objection that is getting stronger, not weaker: whether cross-provider comparison belongs in these conventions at all.
+The one exception is covered below, since it's the one thing still standing between here and a decision.

 ## Early Agreement